Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (2, 2, 4)
 ```

-But suppose instead we used a slice that only picked one element from the
+But suppose instead we used a slice that only selected one element from the
 first axis

 ```py